open-quantum-safe/oqs-provider/README.md

 For information about the available QSC algorithms, [refer to the OQS-OpenSSL documentation](https://github.com/open-quantum-safe/openssl#supported-algorithms).

+In addition to the hybrid key exchange algorithms listed in the [OQS-OpenSSL documentation](https://github.com/open-quantum-safe/openssl#supported-algorithms), oqs-provider supports some more hybrid algorithms.
+If ``<KEX>`` is any of the key exchange algorithms listed in the [OQS-OpenSSL documentation](https://github.com/open-quantum-safe/openssl#supported-algorithms), the following hybrid algorithms are supported:

+- if `<KEX>` claims NIST L1 or L2 security, oqs-provider provides the method `x25519_<KEX>`, which combines `<KEX>` with X25519.
+- if `<KEX>` claims NIST L3 or L4 security, oqs-provider provides the method `x448_<KEX>`, which combines `<KEX>` with X448.

+For example, since `kyber768` [claims NIST L3 security](https://github.com/open-quantum-safe/liboqs/blob/main/docs/algorithms/kem/kyber.md), the hybrid `x448_kyber768` is available.

 Open work items are
 - (CI) Testing on platforms other than Ubuntu (x86_64)
 - fully TLS-integrated quantum-safe signature functionality